-- Attained sufficient academic merit for the award of the degree without amendments/corrections to the dissertation; OR - Attained sufficient academic merit for the award of the degree subject to minor corrections to be made within a period of three (3) months as required by the Committee of Examiners and subject to confirmation of the corrections by the supervisor; OR - Attained sufficient academic merit for the award of the degree subject to major corrections to be made within a period of between three (3) to six (6) months as required by the Committee of Examiners and subject to confirmation of the corrections by the Supervisor and Internal Examiner; OR - Required to undertake further work and submit the dissertation for Re-examination before his/her candidature lapses; OR - Failed to attain academic merit and it is recommended to Senate that the candidate has failed in the dissertation examination and is not allowed to submit the dissertation for re-examination.
+- Attained sufficient academic merit for the award of the degree without amendments/corrections to the dissertation; OR - Attained sufficient academic merit for the award of the degree subject to minor corrections to be made within a period of three (3) months as required by the Committee of Examiners and subject to confirmation of the corrections by the supervisor; OR - Attained sufficient academic merit for the award of the degree subject to major corrections to be made within a period of six (6) months as required by the Committee of Examiners and subject to confirmation of the corrections by the Supervisor and Internal Examiner; OR - Required to undertake further work and submit the dissertation for Re-examination to be made between a period of six (6) months to twelve (12) months before his/her candidature lapses; OR - Failed to attain academic merit and it is recommended to Senate that the candidate has failed in the dissertation examination and is not allowed to submit the dissertation for re-examination.

 The UM academic year consists of two normal semesters and a special semester.
-Each of the semesters is divided into two blocks by a 1-week midsemester break with a total of 14 learning weeks then followed by 2 weeks of examinations.
+Each of the semesters is divided into two blocks by a 1-week mid-semester break with a total of 14 learning weeks then followed by 2 weeks of examinations.
 The general academic year and semesters in UM are as follows: